biering/qlaster-launch/_posts/2016-06-30-more-about-qlaster.markdown

 <div style="text-align:center;"><img src="images/dots.png"/></div>

 _Here you see a small <a href="#" data-tooltip="The demo is to show the idea but isn't finished yet.">demo</a> of a stream.
 You can hover the nodes to see a description of the content.
-In the real application you would have some additional options but this is explained later.
+In the real application, you would have some additional options but this is explained later.
 The great advantage of this concept is to see all new content at a glance without scrolling down.
 The color could show different aspects._